Bronzed drongo: Distribution

 The bronzed drongo is found in the Western Ghats and Eastern Ghats of India and the lower Himalayas from western Uttaranchal eastwards into Indochina and Hainan, the Malay Peninsula, Sumatra and northern Borneo.
 This species is usually found in moist broadleaved forest.
 This species is exclusively found in forested areas.

 Behaviour and ecology

+Dicrurus aeneus eating insect in Chintamoni Kar Bird Sanctuary, West Bengal, India.

 They are found singly or in a group of two to three.
 They actively forage for insects under the forest canopy by making aerial sallies, often returning to their favourite perches.
 They sometimes join mixed-species foraging flocks.
 They are very good in mimicking calls of many other bird species which is a trait shared with many Drongo species.
 The breeding season is February to July.
 Three or four pinkish to brownish eggs are laid in a cup nest in a tree.
 The eggs are darker on the broad end and often have cloudy spots.
 The nest is covered in cobwebs and often appears whitish.
 These are aggressive and fearless birds, 24 cm in length, and will attack much larger species if their nest or young are threatened.